 “The University of Delaware has received a prestigious National Science Foundation ADVANCE grant to enhance racial and gender diversity in our faculty.
 Diversity is a bedrock value at the University of Delaware because it strengthens and enriches us all.
-We are dedicated to ensuring that every voice is heard, every viewpoint considered, every value respected.” — Patrick Harker, President, University of Delaware
+We are dedicated to ensuring that every voice is heard, every viewpoint considered, every value respected.” — Patrick Harker, former President, University of Delaware

 While the number of women earning science, technology, engineering and mathematics (STEM) doctoral degrees has increased over the past two decades in the United States, women, especially women of color, continue to be significantly underrepresented in STEM academic positions.
 Moreover, their advancement to senior professorial ranks and leadership roles lags behind men’s.
 This underrepresentation of women is a critical issue for the nation as the need to develop a globally competitive and diverse workforce increases.